alnibo/milestone-project-3-workout/README.md

 - **Add Exercise button:** enables the user to add an exercise to the database.

 - **Edit and Delete buttons:** each exercise a user has added when clicking on the edit button the user is able to edit and update the exercises.
 The delete button enables the user to fully delete the exercise from the database.

+- **Delete Account button:** enables the user to delete the account including the exercises the user has added. additionally every like/dislike is removed.

 - **Cancel button:** enables the user to cancel when editing an exercise